-- 15 Connect an empty fill bottle to the fill panel and repeat steps 3-7 above to get the isopropanol out of the fluid system, using air. - 16 Press the fill button once again so that filling is disabled (LED indicator should be off) and disconnect the empty fill bottle.
+- 15 Connect an empty fill bottle to the fill panel and repeat steps 3-7 above to remove the Isopropanol from the fluid system, using air. - 16 Press the fill button once again so that filling is disabled (LED indicator should be off) and disconnect the empty fill bottle.